ghostebony/svelte-virtual/README.md

 	</tbody>
 </table>

-## Slots
+## Snippets

--   `item` - Slot for each item
+-   `item` - Snippet for each item
     -   Props:
         -   Shared:
             -   `index: number` - Item index
-            -   `style: string` - Item style, must be applied to the slot (look above for example)
+            -   `style: string` - Item style must be applied to the first child element of the snippet (look above for example)
         -   Only for `<Grid/>` ([demo](#grid-using-rows-and-columns-demo)):
             -   `rowIndex: number` - Item row index
             -   `columnIndex: number` - Item column index
--   `placeholder` (optional) - Slot for each item (when scrolling fast, replaces `item` slot. if not present, `item` slot is used)
+-   `placeholder` (optional) - Snippet for each item (when scrolling fast, replaces `item` snippet. if not present, `item` snippet is used)
     -   Props:
         -   Shared:
             -   `index: number` - Item index
-            -   `style: string` - Item style, must be applied to the slot (look above for example)
+            -   `style: string` - Item style must be applied to the first child element of the snippet (look above for example)
         -   Only for `<Grid/>` ([demo](#grid-using-rows-and-columns-demo)):
             -   `rowIndex: number` - Item row index
             -   `columnIndex: number` - Item column index
--   `header` (optional) - Slot for the elements that should appear at the top of the component
+-   `header` (optional) - Snippet for the elements that should appear at the top of the component
--   `footer` (optional) - Slot for the elements that should appear at the bottom of the component
+-   `footer` (optional) - Snippet for the elements that should appear at the bottom of the component

 ## License